Half century of Efros-Shklovskii Coulomb gap. Romance with Coulomb interaction and disorder: Beyond the Coulomb gap

 \subsection{Negative compressibility}

-Another our theory~\cite{Bello} predicted that the compressibility of a low-density 2DEG in the Wigner crystal and Wigner-crystal-like liquid states is negative.
-When a 2DEG with very small concentration $n$ is on one side of a capacitor with opposite metallic electrode at the distance $d$ a negative compressibility leads to small negative correction for $d$, namely $d$ is replaced by $d^*= d-0.12n^{-1/2}$.
+Theory~\cite{Bello,Chenskii} predicted that the compressibility of a low-density 2DEG in the Wigner crystal and Wigner-crystal-like liquid states is negative.
+When a 2DEG with a very small concentration $n$ is on one side of a capacitor with opposite metallic electrode at the distance $d$ this negative compressibility leads to small negative correction for $d$, namely $d$ is replaced by $d^*= d-0.12n^{-1/2}$.

-The negative compressibility was discovered in Refs.~\onlinecite{Krav,Eisen} and studied in Refs.~\onlinecite{Shapira,Dultz,Ilani,Savchenko}.
-Many authors working with relatively small $r_s = (\pi n)^{-1/2}a_B^{-1} < 5$, where $a_B$ is a semiconductor Bohr radius, found a satisfactory agreement with result of the Hartree-Fock approximation and claimed that the negative compressibility is the exchange driven phenomenon.
+The negative compressibility was discovered in Refs.~\onlinecite{Krav,Eisen} and studied in Refs.~\onlinecite{Shapira,Dultz,Ilani,Savchenko,Tituc}.
+Many authors working with relatively small $r_s = (\pi n)^{-1/2}a_B^{-1} < 5$, where $a_B$ is a semiconductor Bohr radius, found a satisfactory agreement of their data with the result of the Hartree-Fock approximation and claimed that the negative compressibility is the exchange driven phenomenon.
 Indeed, exchange makes compressibility negative~\cite{Ceperley} starting at $r_s > 2.2$ and leads to $d^* = d-0.064n^{-1/2}$.
-Thus, the exchange negative comressibility correction is roughly twice smaller than in the Wigner crystal limit.
+Thus, the exchange negative compressibility correction is roughly twice smaller than in the Wigner crystal limit.
 Actually both the Pauli principle driven exchange between same spin electrons and the direct Coulomb repulsion between all electrons keep electrons apart reducing their energy.
-At $r_s > 5$ the role of the exchange energy decreases, while the role of the correlation energy increases, so that at $r_s > 10 $ in the energy of the liquid state is practically equal to that of the Wigner crystal, where exchange contribution is exponentially small.
+At $r_s > 5$ the role of the exchange energy decreases, while the role of the correlation energy increases, so that at $r_s > 10 $ the energy of the liquid state is practically equal to that of the Wigner crystal, where the exchange contribution is exponentially small.

 Thinking about the Wigner crystal and Wigner-crystal-like liquid at $r_s > 10$ we studied~\cite{Skinner2010} what happens at a very small $d$ when $nd^2 \ll 1$.
-We found that in this case $d^*= 2.7d (nd^2)^{1/2}$, so that capacitance becomes much larger than geometrical.
-This limit has not been achieved yet, but 40\% and 60\% growth of the capacitance above geometrical was observed in Refs.~\onlinecite{Ashoori,Mak}.
+We found that in this case $d^*= 2.7d (nd^2)^{1/2} \ll d$, so that capacitance becomes much larger than geometrical.
+This limit has not been achieved yet, but 40$\%$ and 60$\%$ growth of the capacitance above geometrical was observed in Refs.~\onlinecite{Ashoori,Mak}.
+(References~\onlinecite{Bello,Skinner2010} dealt with an insulator with isotropic dielectric constant, but one can show that their results for $d^*$ work also for a plane capacitor with dielectric constant in its plane is much larger than in the orthogonal to it direction, where the geometrical capacitance is determined by the latter one.)